yanbrasiliano/starter-kit-laravue/README.md

 ## To Do

 - [ ] Refactor permissions on frontend
 - [ ] Refactor components to use more composables
+- [ ] Remove Repository pattern and use scopes on models

 ## Bugs